freenas/freenas-docs/userguide/storage.rst

 Pools
 -----

-:menuselection:`Storage --> Pools` can be used to create and manage ZFS pools, datasets and zvols.
+:menuselection:`Storage --> Pools` is used to create and manage ZFS pools, datasets, and zvols.

 Proper storage design is important for any NAS.
 **Please read through this entire chapter before configuring storage